Bringing closed-loop automation from theory to practice

-- CODESYS “scriptengine” module for accessing CODESYS APIs to use functionalities like importing and exporting openXML files and generation of new project files.
+- CODESYS “scripting engine” for accessing CODESYS APIs to use functionalities like importing and exporting “PLCopen XML” files and generation of new PLC project file.

-- A python program (Main Program) functions as a state machine to integrate all the above components and controls the entire process.
+- A Python program that functions as a state machine to integrate all the above components and controls the entire process.

 Putting it into practice

 The figure below shows the elaborate version of the MAPE loop which has been used in this demo to put theoretical concepts into practice.